Mayowa758/studentenergy26/README.md

 # studentenergy26
-This is the repo for the software of the studeny energy project
+This is the repo for the software of the student energy project